Prabhjas12/Economic-Impact-and-Power-Outages/README.md

 A permutation test was used to compare the difference in precision between the two groups.
 At a significance level of α = 0.05, the resulting p-value indicates that the observed difference in precision is consistent with random variation.
 As a result, there is insufficient evidence to conclude that the model performs worse for outages in low-income states.

-This analysis suggests that, with respect to precision, the model does not exhibit a statistically significant fairness disparity across economic groups.
-However, this result does not guarantee complete fairness, and additional metrics or alternative group definitions could be explored in future work.

 <iframe
   src="assets/fairness_precision_test.html"